Retained Objects from Surgery

 Joshua Silverman and Sophia Sam are the most helpful, courteous hard working people guaranteed to get you great results.
 The entire staff treats you as family not JUST A CUSTOMER.
 The most outstanding service I've ever had from an attorney and paralegal ever.
 I recommend the joshua Silverman law firm to everyone.
 I will definitely use them again.

-Let Us Take a Look at Your Case Schedule a Free Consultation
+View on GoogleLet Us Take a Look at Your Case Schedule a Free Consultation

 We are happy to offer medical malpractice victims initial consultations totally free of charge.
-If you or someone you love has been harmed by a doctor's negligence, meet with our attorneys to find out how we can help you recover the compensation you need to put your life back together.
+If you or someone you love has been harmed by a doctor's negligence, meet with our attorney to find out how we can help you recover the compensation you need to put your life back together.

-You can request your free consultation with the Silverman Law Firm, LC, in Richmond, VA, by filling out our online form or calling our office at
+You can request your free consultation with the Silverman Law Firm LC in Richmond, VA, by filling out our online form or calling our office at

 (804) 325-4992